Sudarshan Shetty: Works

-Shetty appropriates the notion of tradition and pairs it with recurrent themes in his practice-that of artifice or fabulation, to create five-part installation to the act of mourning.
+Shetty appropriates the notion of tradition and pairs it with recurrent themes in his practice of artifice or fabulation, to create a five-part installation on the act of mourning.

-The work in the show bears references to the thirteen days of mourning in Hindu Rituals as well heightens the contrast between the eternal cycle of reincarnation and the linear ephemerality of a domestic experience.
+The work in the show bears references to the thirteen days of mourning in Hindu Rituals as well as heightens the contrast between the eternal cycle of reincarnation and the linear ephemerality of a domestic experience.